binarykitchen/avconv/README.md

 });
 ```

-An exit code = 0 (zero) means there was no problem.
+An exit code of 0 (zero) means there was no problem.
 An exit code of 127 means the program avconv could not be found.
 I recommend you to use a switch block to deal with various exit codes.

 Depending on the log level you have passed onto the avconv process, the output might contain any useful information.
 Beware that warnings or errors from within the avconv process are still shown as normal output in the `data` event.

-Whereas errors from the stream are rarely filled ('error' event).
+Whereas errors from the stream are rarely filled (`error` event).
 They happen only when there was an unix-related problem about spawning processes, memory blabbah ...

 ## API

 ### avconv(params)

 Avconv spawns a new avconv process with any given parameters.
 It does not validate the parameters nor mess with the results.
 That's all up to you.
+You would see avconv complaining about bad parameters in the `data` event anyways.
+So:

 __arguments__